Menstrual Cramp Relief

-Natural treatment for dysmenorrhea is another Dysmenorrhea treatment that is effective in the treatment of menstrual cramps without causing any side effects.
+A natural treatment for dysmenorrhea is another form of scientifically proven treatment that is effective and causes no side effects.
 Listed below is a natural treatment for dysmenorrhea.

-Acupuncture – traditional Chines medicine for menstrual cramp relief
+Acupuncture is a traditional Chinese medicine for menstrual cramp relief

 Acupuncture for dysmenorrhea is a natural treatment for dysmenorrhea that can help relieve menstrual cramps.
 This ancient Asian healing method is thought to relax the nervous system, allow more blood to flow to internal organs, and quell inflammation.

 Herbal teas: natural and safe menstrual cramp relief

 Certain herbal teas may help relieve menstrual cramps.
 Herbal teas are natural remedies for dysmenorrhea that have been used by menstruating women in numerous cultures for centuries.
 Chamomile and peppermint teas are often recommended for menstrual pain because they are calming to the body.
 Other teas associated with dysmenorrhea are those made from cramp bark, ginger, or fennel.

 Homeopathic remedies for dysmenorrhea: #1 dysmenorrhea treatment

 Homeopathic remedies for dysmenorrhea address the underlying cause of dysmenorrhea and individual susceptibility.
 As far as therapeutic medication is concerned, several remedies are available to treat dysmenorrhea that can be selected based on the cause, sensations, and modalities of the complaints.
 The patient should consult a qualified homeopathic doctor for individualized remedy selection and treatment.